Subaru extended warranty: cost, coverage and plans

 See if an Added Security plan is right for you

 Many Subaru drivers seem to love their cars — but at least one authoritative study ranks the manufacturer below average in terms of reliability.
-An extended warranty can be a good way to protect yourself from expensive repair bills if you plan to keep your Subaru on the road for a long time.
+That could make an extended warranty a good way to protect yourself from expensive repair bills if you plan to keep your Subaru on the road for a long time.

-Subaru offers proprietary extended warranties, but how do they stack up to the competition?
+Subaru even offers its own line of extended warranties, but how do they stack up to the competition?
 Read on to learn what Subaru extended warranties cover, how much they cost and when a third-party warranty makes more sense.

 Key insights

-- Both types of plans also include towing and rental car allowances, and Gold Plus coverage adds trip interruption reimbursement as an added perk.
+Both types of plans also include towing and rental car allowances, and Gold Plus coverage adds trip interruption reimbursement as an extra perk.

 Subaru extended warranty coverage

-All Subaru vehicles are eligible for Added Security plans as long as they’re still within the 3-year/36,000-mile factory warranty period.
-Terms for Added Security plans can range anywhere from 3 years/45,000 miles to 8 years/120,000 miles, and plans are available with either a $0 or $100 deductible.
+All Subaru vehicles are eligible for Added Security plans as long as they’re still within the three-year/36,000-mile factory warranty period.
+Terms for Added Security plans can range anywhere from three years/45,000 miles to eight years/120,000 miles, and plans are available with either a $0 or $100 deductible.

 » MORE: What does a car warranty cover?